La Compagnie Créole

 La Compagnie Créole is a popular French pop band from French Guiana and the French West Indies, founded in the 1970's.
 They originally started singing in Creole but quickly adopted French as their main language.

-They are known mostly for the feel-good and happy-go-lucky quality reverberating in all of their songs: popular themes and imagery include colorful rainbows, sunshine, music and harmless animals as a positive morale booster all set to Caribbean rhythms.
+Majorly, known mostly for the feel-good and happy-go-lucky quality reverberating in all of their songs: popular themes and imagery include colorful rainbows, sunshine, music and harmless animals as a positive morale booster all set to Caribbean rhythms.
 Many of their records have been produced by Daniel Vangarde.